LudvikGalois/TerraFlops/README.md

 ## What it does

 TerraFlops gives your models a sustainability score that accounts for both energy consumption and hardware efficiency.
-Works with CodeCarbon to measure carbon footprint, then adjusts for PUE (Power Usage Effectiveness) to show the real environmental cost.
+Works with CodeCarbon to measure carbon footprint, then adjusts for PUE (Power Usage Effectiveness) to show the actual environmental cost.

-Choose your training environment (local hardware or cloud provider) and get a score showing how bad your model was for the environment.
-Lower power usage doesn't always mean more sustainable - a model that trains fast but leaves hardware idle wastes energy on cooling and overhead.
+Pick your training environment (local hardware or cloud provider) and get a score showing how environmentally bad your model was.
+Lower power usage doesn't always mean more sustainable - a model that trains quickly but leaves hardware idle wastes energy on cooling and overhead.

 ## How it works